 6. Information sources or studies that should be consulted in preparing the EIR.
 For example, the SAFE Study recently completed by KLD Associates and commissioned by Valley of the Moon Alliance.

-As we gear up for Scoping, SCROLL DOWN this page and click on the links below for talking points, resources, and supporting materials.
+SCROLL DOWN this page and click on the links below for talking points, resources, and supporting materials.

 The first step in preparing an Environmental Impact Report (EIR) is to determine the scope of the EIR in consultation with agencies, the public, and the applicant.
 (CLICK HERE to review Rogal/Eldridge Renewal application documents)